 🍽️ Drop Scone Method

-If you are using the the drop scone method, you should have about 12 scones, so divide the dough evenly.
+If you are using the the drop scone method, you should have enough dough for 12 scones, so divide the dough evenly.
 Cook 12-15 minutes at 400 degrees.

 Combine the confectioner’s sugar, milk and lemon zest and mix well.
 Drizzle on top or dunk the tops in the icing.
-Allow to gently harden and serve.
+Allow it to harden and serve.

 🥄 How to Make the Shapes/Alternatives